-M.BAE: This non-thesis degree requires 33 hours of approved graduate course work and a directed special project which must be comprised from 3-6 hours credit.
+M.BAE: This non-thesis degree requires 33 hours of approved graduate course work and a directed special project.
 A minor is required.

 M.S.: This is a thesis degree requiring 30 hours of approved graduate coursework.
 A minor is required.